zbarni/nest_project_eitn_24/README.md

 # NEST Project at EITN Fall School 2024

-This repository accompanies the NEST tutorial at the EITN Fall School in Computational Neuroscience 2022.
+This repository accompanies the NEST project at the EITN Fall School in Computational Neuroscience 2024.
 Here you can find the presentation slides, Jupyter notebooks and other materials.

 ## Installation instructions